Rajendra Nath: Early life and family

 Rajendra Nath was born on 8 June 1931 in Tikamgarh, which is now in Madhya Pradesh.
 His family was from the Karimpura locality of Peshawar but settled in Jabalpur in Madhya Pradesh.
-He studied at Darbar College, Rewa, where Arjun Singh (a Congress politician) and R.P.
+His father Rai Bahadur Kartar Nath Malhotra was a police officer of high cadre during British Raj whose frequent transfers led to his service tenure across different Indian states.
+Rajendra Nath studied at Darbar College, Rewa, where Arjun Singh (a Congress politician) and R.P.
 Agarwal were his classmates.

-Rajendra's elder brother Prem Nath went to Mumbai and became an actor, so Rajendra joined him in 1949.
+Rajendra's elder brother Prem Nath went to Mumbai to became an actor and Rajendra joined him in 1949 upon completing his schooling and on being called upon by Prem Nath who already had started working in films by then.
 They were good friends of Raj Kapoor and Shashi Kapoor.
 Rajendra and Prem's sister Krishna married actor-director Raj Kapoor.
 He had also another brother Narendra Nath who also became an actor who usually played some villain's role in the movies.
+While Bina Rai became his sister-in-law after her marriage to Prem Nath in 1952, Prem Chopra became his brother-in-law after his marriage to his younger sister Uma in 1969.
+Also Rajendra Nath became particularly close to Shammi Kapoor when they used to go for horse-riding at Rewa after Krishna Malhotra married Raj Kapoor in 1946 and used to stay at her father's home for some point of time.
+The duo later did several films together.

 Rajendra, who was little interested in studies, quit college and landed in Bombay to work in films like his brother.
-He did some plays at Prithvi theatre like Pathan and Shakuntala.
-It was here that he became close to Shammi Kapoor.
+He did some plays at Prithvi theatre namely Deewar, Pathan, Shakuntala and Ahuti and worked there for ten years during which he befriended Shammi Kapoor, Shashi Kapoor and even Shankar-Jaikishan duo who all were yet to make their mark in Hindi Cinema.